Club Observing Site Directions.

 March 15

-Join us at the Auburn Hills Public Library for a presentation about "the star of our solar system", then observe the Sun safely through the special telescopes of the Oakland Astronomy Club.
+Join us at the Auburn Hills Public Library for a presentation about "the star of our solar system".
+Learn about this month's total lunar eclipse and Spring solstice.
+Afterwards, weather permitting, safely observe the Sun through the solar telescopes of the Oakland Astronomy Cub.